aguegu/atiic/README.md

 ## Releases

+### 0.4.7
+  * remove Buffer reference in Mlx90614

 ### 0.4.6
   * new Device: MLX90614 Infrared Thermometer

 ### 0.4.5
   * bugfix: remove assert in device code for browsers